slack-ruby/slack-ruby-client/README.md

 #### Web Client Options

-You can configure the Web client globally:
+You can configure the Web client either globally or via the initializer.

 ```ruby
 Slack::Web::Client.configure do |config|